Garage Heater Safety

 If you ever find yourself getting tired, be sure to shut the heater off and either increase the ventilation, go outside, or go to a different area completely.
 While being tired isn’t always a sign, it’s a side effect of increasing carbon monoxide.

 Be aware.
 Following basic heater safety is simple but often overlooked.
-Around 55,000 home fires are due to space heaters, so make sure you’re aware of the very real danger these can poses.
+Around 55,000 home fires (around 43%) are due to space heaters, so make sure you’re aware of the very real danger these can poses.
 While it’s easily avoided, these simple precautions could save you from a deadly situation.